kodecocodes/swift-algorithm-club/AVL Tree/README.markdown

 ## Rotations

-[TODO]

-Inserting into the tree is similar to Binary Tree but differs by one additional opeartion which updates the `balance` variable.
+Each tree node keeps track of its current balance factor in a variable.
+After inserting a new node, we need to update the balance factor of its parent node.
+If that balance factor becomes greater than 1, we "rotate" part of that tree to restore the balance.

+TODO: describe with pictures how these rotations work

 Insertion never needs more than 2 rotations.
-Removal might require up to lg n rotations.
+Removal might require up to *log(n)* rotations.

 ## The code

 Most of the code in [AVLTree.swift](AVLTree.swift) is just regular [binary search tree](../Binary Search Tree/) stuff.
 You'll find this in any implementation of a binary search tree.
 For example, searching the tree is exactly the same.
 The only things that an AVL tree does slightly differently is inserting and deleting the nodes.

+> **Note:** If you're a bit fuzzy on the regular operations of a binary search tree, I suggest you [catch up on those first](../Binary Search Tree/).
+It will make the rest of the AVL tree easier to understand.

 The interesting bits are in the following methods:

-- `methodName()`
-- TODO
+- `updateBalance()`.
+Called after inserting a new node.
+This may cause the node's parent to be rebalanced.
+- `rebalance()`.
+Figures out how to rotate the nodes to restore the balance.
+- `rotateRight()` and `rotateLeft()` perform the actual rotations.

 ## See also